-The Board has established three standing committees: Audit, Compensation and Nominating and Corporate Governance.
+The Board has established three standing committees: (i) Audit, (ii) Compensation and (iii) Environmental, Social, and Governance.
 Each of the committees operates under a written charter that has been posted on the Company's website at www.bristowgroup.com by clicking "Investors," then "Governance" and then "Governance Documents".
 The website and the information contained therein or connected thereto shall not be deemed to be incorporated into this Proxy Statement.
 The charter of each committee is also available free of charge on request to our Corporate Secretary at 3151 Briarpark Drive, Suite 700, Houston, Texas 77042.
-The members and chairperson for each committee set forth below were the same at the end of fiscal year 2021, except that General Miller, Ret. was appointed as a member of the Board effective May 23, 2021.
+The members and chairperson for each committee set forth below were the same at the end of Transition Year Ended 2022.